It’s essential for countries worldwide to maintain a secure, contained area to dispose of waste produced by citizens and businesses.

 The average person understands that most of their waste ends up in a landfill.
 But what is a landfill, and how do they work?
 Do they make an impact on the environment?

-Below, we’ll explain what landfills are, how they operate, and some environmental concerns over landfills.
+Here, we’ll discuss what landfills are, how they work, and some environmental issues associated with them.

 What is a Landfill?
 Overview of the Basics